Scalr/terraform-scalr-migrate-tfc/README.md

 }
 ```

-To use this auth method run two commands first:
+To use this auth method, run two commands first:

 Cache TFC token: